St. Albans Boys Basketball Holds Hoops Clinic Promoting Fatherhood

-The High School Basketball season will be here before we know it, as we are not that far away from December.
-Saint Albans boys basketball held a clinic today, for both boys and girls youth players with all proceeds going to the dads of Saint Albans organization.
+ST. ALBANS, W.Va.
+(WOWK) — The High School Basketball season will be here before we know it, as we are not that far away from December.
+Saint Albans boys basketball held a clinic today, for both boys and girls youth players with all proceeds going to the Dads of Saint Albans organization.

 The clinic provided all campers from second to seventh grade with a comprehensive view of the game along with an emphasis on skill and team building.